root-project/web/manual/storing_root_objects/index.md

 - The buffer is read from the ROOT file.

-- An empty object is created by calling the default constructor for the class referenced in [TKey](https://root.cern/doc/master/classTKey.html).
+- An empty object is created by calling the default constructor for the class referenced in {% include ref class="TKey" %}.

 - The [Streamer()](https://root.cern/doc/master/classTClass.html#ac1c95f1787550ebc5367590aedacbd67) method is called for this new object.